gregsullivan/_tw/README.md

 If you're starting a new project, [the generator](https://underscoretw.com/) is the best way to do that.
 You can also read [the documentation](https://underscoretw.com/docs/) for more details.

+---

 > **Note**\
-> The default contents of `README.md` are as follows:
+> The default contents of `README.md` in a generated theme are as follows:

 A custom theme based on \_tw